gregorygaines/bitfields-rs/README.md

 - Efficient and safe code, comparable to handwritten code.
 - Supports **array backed bitfields**, which are useful for large bitfields that exceed 128 bits.
+- Supports **array fields**, which are useful for representing fields that are larger than 128 bits.
 - Comprehensive testing with over 90% code coverage.
 - Easily create bitflags using enums.
 - No unsafe code, zero-allocations, const functions, no runtime